Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/shadows.rst

 Clip
    Distance from the light object at which the shadow map starts and ends.
    Any object before this distance will not appear to cast shadows.
-   *Clip End* will only appear for sun lamps.
+   *Clip End* will only appear for sun lights.

 Soft
    Size of the filter applied to the shadow map.